 The Board of Directors has appointed State Street Global Advisors Europe Limited with registered office at 78 Sir John Rogerson's Quay at D02 HD32 Dublin 2 as Fund Manager.
-The latter will sub-delegate the financial management of the Sub-Fund to State Street Global Advisors Limited with registered office at 20 Churchill Place, Canary Wharf at E14 5HJ London.
+The latter will sub-delegate the financial management of the Sub-Fund to State Street Global Advisors Limited with registered office at 20 Churchill Place, Canary Wharf at E14 5HJ London and to State Street Global Advisors Singapore Limited, an investment firm with registered address at 168, Robinson Road, #33-01 Capital Tower at Singapore 068912.